 How many graduation ceremonies are held each year?
 Two.
 There is a ceremony held in December and May of each year.
 At the May ceremony, students graduating during online Spring 1, online Spring 2, and campus Spring semester are recognized.
 At the December ceremony, students graduating during the online Summer, campus Summer semester, online Fall 1, online Fall 2, and campus Fall semester are recognized.

-What are the dates for the 2013 and 2014 commencement ceremonies?
-Commencement exercises will be held Saturday, December 14, 2013; Saturday, May 10, 2014; and Saturday, Dec.
-13, 2014.
+What are the dates for upcoming commencement ceremonies?
+Commencement exercises will be held Saturday, December 13, 2014 and Saturday, May 9, 2015.
 Students should consult the academic calendars for application for degree deadlines for all commencement ceremonies.
 Applications for degree are due the term before one plans to graduate, so students should check the academic calendars carefully.

 How does the commencement committee know to mail commencement materials to students?
 The Commencement Committee only mails information to students that have completed an application for degree and been approved as a candidate for degree by their respective academic dean’s office.